 If you're wanting to visit a Glasgow whisky distillery but not sure where to go, then you must read our Best Distillery Tours Near Glasgow Guide.
-We’ve done the research, and have come up with the optimal strategies, whether you’re planning to drive yourself or catching public transport, or simply wanting to join an organised tour.
+We've done the research and have come up with the optimal strategies, whether you're planning to drive yourself, catching public transport, or simply wanting to join an organised tour.
 We've even included a list of online tastings and samples you can buy to do virtual tours and tastings at home.
 For the best distillery tours near Glasgow (and a selection of spirits to try), read on!

 Please check the distillery's website for opening hours and tour times as they change throughout the year.
 The times listed below were accurate at the time of writing.

 Dogs are generally not allowed in the production areas of distilleries, so don’t plan to bring your dog on a distillery tour (other than guide dogs or special assistance dogs).

 Each distillery has a different policy on the age or number of children that can be taken on a distillery tour or be present during a tasting; please check the distillery's website or call ahead to confirm whether your child/children can join you.
 A quick summary for distilleries near Glasgow:

 - Glenturret Distillery and Clydeside Distillery do permit children to accompany their parents on a distillery tour

 - Tullibardine Distillery do not permit children under the age of 5 years on tours | Children over 5 years old only.

 - Deanston Distillery do not permit children under the age of 8 years on tours | Children over 8 years old only.